Mapei Stadium – Città del Tricolore

 Mapei Stadium – Città del Tricolore (/it/; with the first half officially written in all caps) is a multi-purpose stadium in Reggio Emilia, Italy.
-It is currently the home ground of U.S. Sassuolo and A.C.
-Reggiana, the former playing in Serie A, the latter Serie B.
+It is the home ground of US Sassuolo and AC Reggiana, the former playing in Serie A, the latter in Serie C.

 The stadium holds 21,525 and was built in 1995, replacing the Stadio Mirabello.
 It was given the name Stadio Città del Tricolore on 11 March 2012, having previously been called the Stadio Giglio.
-On 8 July 2013, the stadium was given the current denomination for ownership reason (acquired by Mapei from the comune of Reggio Emilia).
+On 8 July 2013, the stadium name was changed to reflect its acquisition by Mapei from the comune of Reggio Emilia.

 History

-The need for a new stadium in Reggio Emilia started when Reggiana gained promotion to Serie A in 1993: the club launched multi-year season tickets in order to raise money to build a new stadium of its property.
-The stadium was opened in 1995 with a sold-out match between Reggiana and Juventus.
-In the aftermath of Reggiana's dissolution and reconstitution in 2005, the club lost the property of the stadium, which was assigned to the Tribunal of Reggio Emilia.
+The need for a new stadium in Reggio Emilia started when Reggiana gained promotion to Serie A in 1993; the club launched multi-year season tickets in order to raise money to build a new stadium on its property.
+Stadio Giglio was opened in 1995 with a sold-out match between Reggiana and Juventus.
+In the aftermath of Reggiana's dissolution and reconstitution in 2005, the club lost ownership of the stadium, which was assigned to the Tribunal of Reggio Emilia.

-The reconstituted Reggiana continued to play in the stadium and had its headquarters and its historical museum located in the Main Stand; in the same years the shopping mall "I Petali" was built behind the Away End and the East Stand, with a good range of shops, cinemas, gyms and restaurants.
-Stadio Giglio was renamed by the Municipality "Città del Tricolore", referring to the creation of the Italian Tricolour in Reggio Emilia in 1797.
+The reconstituted Reggiana continued to play in the stadium and had its headquarters and its historical museum located in the Main Stand; in the same years the shopping mall "I Petali" was built behind the Away End and the East Stand.
+Stadio Giglio was renamed by the Municipality to "Città del Tricolore", referring to the creation of the Italian Tricolour in Reggio Emilia in 1797.

-The stadium is unique in that there is a water-filled moat built between the pitch and the stands to try to prevent pitch invasions.
+The stadium has a water-filled moat between the pitch and the stands that is intended to prevent pitch invasions.
 Because the water is supplied from a nearby river, there have even been cases in which bored fans have been seen successfully fishing in it.

-The stadium was being auctioned between 2010–13, after its co-owners A.C.
-Reggiana and MIRABELLO 2000 - S.p.a. gone bankrupt.
-Initial selling price of €6 million had to be significantly lowered as no bids were presented.
+The stadium was auctioned between 2010–13, after its co-owners A.C.
+Reggiana and MIRABELLO 2000 - S.p.a. declared bankruptcy.
+The initial asking price of €6 million was significantly lowered after no bids were presented.
 In 2013, an offer was received and accepted from the manufacturer MAPEI, owned by former Confindustria president Giorgio Squinzi, which also owned U.S. Sassuolo Calcio, promoted to Serie A at the end of the 2012–13 season.
-The stadium was then renamed "MAPEI Stadium" due to sponsorship reasons.
+The stadium was then renamed "MAPEI Stadium".